-Choosing a Primary Care Physician for Each Enrolled Family Member
+Choosing a PCP for Each Enrolled Family Member

-Every UnitedHealthcare Member must have a Primary Care Physician; however, the Subscriber and any enrolled Family Members do not need to choose the same doctor.
-Each UnitedHealthcare Member can choose his or her own Primary Care Physician, so long as the doctor is selected from UnitedHealthcare's list of Primary Care Physicians If you are an active employee or a working CalPERS retiree, you may enroll in a plan using either your residential or work ZIP Code.
+Every UnitedHealthcare Member must have a PCP; however, the Subscriber and any enrolled Family Members do not need to choose the same doctor.
+Each UnitedHealthcare Member can choose his or her own PCP, so long as the doctor is selected from UnitedHealthcare's list of PCPs.
+If you are an active employee or a working CalPERS retiree, you may enroll in a plan using either your residential or work ZIP Code.
 When you retire from a CalPERS employer and are no longer working for any employer, you must select a health plan using your residential ZIP Code.
 If you use your residential ZIP Code, all enrolled dependents must reside in the health plan's service area.
-When you use your work ZIP Code, all enrolled dependents must receive all covered services (except emergency and urgent care) within the health plan's service area, even if they do not reside in that area.
+When you use your work ZIP Code, all enrolled dependents must receive all covered health care services (except emergency and urgent care) within the health plan's service area, even if they do not reside in that area.

-If a Family Member doesn't make a selection during enrollment, UnitedHealthcare will choose the Member's Primary Care Physician.
-(Note: If an enrolled Family Member is pregnant, please read below to learn how to choose a Primary Care Physician for the newborn.)
+If a Family Member doesn't make a selection during enrollment, UnitedHealthcare will choose the Member's PCP.
+(Note: If an enrolled Family Member is pregnant, please read below to learn how to choose a PCP for the newborn.)